-Some of these impacts are reduced during the construction and drilling phases by implementing the appropriate timing, and/or surface use stipulations (see Appendices 5.1 and 5.2).
-However, these direct and indirect impacts could remain once a well is producing oil and/or gas.
-These impacts would remain until the well is plugged and the location is reclaimed.
-Based upon nesting habitat requirements, impacts could be observed 20-50 years after a well pad is reclaimed depending on site-specific factors (i.e., soil type, precipitation, etc.).
-Based on site specific analysis, BLM could expand the size of the Timing Limitation Stipulation beyond 2 miles.
-Further, if determined necessary through site-specific analysis, BLM may control production and maintenance operations if unanticipated impacts are foreseeable.
+Some of these impacts are reduced during the construction and drilling phases by implementing the appropriate timing, and/or surface use stipulations (see Appendices 4.1 and 4.2).
+However, these direct and indirect impacts could remain once a well is producing oil and/or gas and remain beyond reclamation.
+Based upon nesting habitat requirements, impacts could be observed 20-50 years after a well pad is reclaimed and sagebrush matures depending on site-specific factors (i.e., soil type, precipitation, etc.).
+The further the disturbance from PHMA the higher the likelihood of reducing impacts to sage-grouse that use these higher habitat quality areas.
+A disturbance and energy facility density cap would be applied to disturbance in leases within PHMA to limit aggregated disturbance and impacts.
+A lower level of allowable disturbance would have fewer impacts to GRSG, including both habitat and individuals.
+Adaptive management is included as a management action if habitat or populations continue to decline to the point that thresholds are met.
+In that event, more restrictive measures could be applied.
+Adaptive management thresholds have been reached in both the Greater South Pass and Natrona PHMA areas.
+The goal of adaptive management is to detect effects on GRSG habitats and populations and act in an appropriate time frame to effectively offset impacts.
+The USFWS found that with the measures committed to in the 2015 Rocky Mountain Greater Sage-grouse ROD and RMPs were sufficient to prevent listing of the bird under the Endangered Species Act.
+Based on site specific analysis, BLM could expand the size of the Timing Limitation Stipulation beyond 2 miles in GHMA.
+Further, if determined necessary through site-specific analysis, BLM may modify production and maintenance operations if unanticipated impacts are foreseeable.

 The majority of the new wells drilled within the past five years are horizontal or directional.
-Using this type of scenario (horizontal or directional) direct impacts from habitat loss would be minimized (20 acres of direct habitat loss for vertical wells compared to 10 acres for directional or horizontal wells).
+Using this type of scenario (horizontal or directional) direct impacts from habitat loss would be minimized (276.50 acres for directional or horizontal wells compared to 1,501 acres of direct habitat loss for vertical wells).
 However, there could still be direct loss of individuals from the population due to vehicle collisions or from potential increased predation.
 Indirect impacts would be similar to those described above.